Skip to main content

 You’ve probably read about the importance of maintaining a home inventory for your contents insurance.
 Maybe your insurer mentioned it, or you read something about it online.
 But the truth is most homeowners and renters don’t have one.
 Do you?

 You never know when you could experience a loss or need to file an home insurance claim.
 Having a list is an important record that will complement your policy.
+Here we answer common questions about these lists and outline tips and advice to help you build a thorough record.

 A home inventory is a list of the personal belongings in your house.
 Lists typically include the item, value, receipts and a brief description.
-It’s recommended homeowners, and renters maintain a checklist of their belongings.
+It’s recommended that homeowners and renters maintain a checklist of their belongings.
 Household inventory can help you choose the right amount of coverage and simplify the claims process.

 Losses happen, which is why you need to track your contents.
 Keeping a record ensures you are covered.